 Cookies should be crisp and dry.
 It’s ok if the centers are soft and marshmallow-like in texture, but they should not be sticky like gum.

-Be sure to eat this meringue goodness over a plate, or you’ll have sticky crumbs everywhere.
+Be sure to eat this crushed peppermint meringue cookie over a plate, or you’ll have sticky crumbs everywhere.
 Just ask my kids.
 They keep trying to sneak them, but the trail of cookie crumbs keeps ratting them out.
-I’ve been chasing them with the handheld vacuum.
+I’ve been chasing them around the house with the handheld vacuum.

 SHOP THE POST